 About Virginia Bradley

-My artwork has been exhibited widely in the United States and world wide.
-Venues include: Delaware Contemporary Museum, Blue Star Center for the Arts, Hoyt Institute of Art, Freedman Gallery (Albright College), Abington Art Center (Philadelphia), The Minneapolis Institutes of Arts, The Soap Factory and the Florence Biennale (Firenze, Italy).
-The paintings are included in many public and private collections.
+My paintings have been widely exhibited nationally and internationally at venues like the Delaware Contemporary Museum, Blue Star Center for the Arts, Hoyt Institute of Art, Freedman Gallery (Albright College), Abington Art Center (Philadelphia), The Minneapolis Institutes of Arts, The Soap Factory and the Florence Biennale (Firenze, Italy).
+They are also included in many public and private collections.

 Prior to moving to the Berkshires, I served as Professor of Art, teaching painting and drawing at the University of Delaware.